Passengers Who Call Uber Instead Of An Ambulance Put Drivers At Risk

 “What it says is something awful about the state of health insurance, that it's so expensive to get to the hospital via ambulance,” said Dubal, the law professor.
 “It means this is a new, weird, privatized way that people are dealing with emergencies, and the drivers aren't equipped to deal with those things, and they're taking on risks that they're unaware of.”

-Dubal said it’s unlikely that an attorney would be willing to sue an individual ride hail driver for failing to provide adequate medical care during a ride, largely because there’s no money in it.
+Dubal said it’s unlikely that an attorney would be willing to sue an individual ride-hail driver for failing to provide adequate medical care during a ride, largely because there’s no money in it.
 But what they might do, she said, is sue Uber, claiming the driver was acting as the company’s agent, even though they aren’t formally employees.
 The high likelihood that Uber would settle such a case would make such a lawsuit tempting.

 “Uber is settling cases left and right because they don't want this issue of whether drivers are employees or independent contractors to be decided in a court,” Dubal said.
 “So they’re highly motivated to settle.
 I wouldn't be surprised if this lawsuit doesn’t already exist, or will exist soon.”